 Self-publishing can seem overwhelming at first.
 Okay, it can still be overwhelming.
 I probably learn more new things and skills in 2021 than in the last ten years combined.
 But now I can say I’m a published author.
 My debut novel is released into the world on October 19, 2021.

-As we speak, I’ve just launched my second book, The Last Minute.
+In February, I release my second novel, The Last Minute.
 It’s a story I wrote back in 2018 about a grieving girl and her relationship with a couple of brothers: one alive and one dead.
 I hope you’ll enjoy it!